browserengineering/book/book/embeds.md

                 elt.frame.click(x - obj.x, y - obj.y)
                 return
 ```

+And now that clicking works, clicking on `<a>` elements will work.
+Which means
+that you can now cause a frame to navigate to a new page.
+And because a
+`Frame` has all the loading and navigation logic that `Tab` used to have, it
+just works without any more changes!
+That's satisfying.

 Focusing an element now also needs to store the frame the focused element is
 on (the `focus` value will still be stored on the `Tab`, not the `Frame`: